 Now you know how to elope in New Hampshire… It’s time to get planning!
 Planning your New Hampshire elopement doesn’t have to be complicated!
 Here’s a simplified step-by-step guide:

-1. Dream up your perfect day.
-Picture your ideal setting—mountain summit, forest clearing, riverbank?
+- Dream up your perfect day.
+Picture your ideal setting… mountain top, forest, lake, etc.

-2. Consider hiring a photographer who also helps with planning (like me!).
+- Consider hiring a photographer who also helps with planning, like me!
 I can help with location scouting, timeline creation, and more.

 Leave No Trace: Protecting New Hampshire’s Natural Beauty